 Not a fan of the great outdoors?

 No worries.
 You can stay in and still take some mean images through artificial lighting, to which in layman’s term is simply turning on your lights or using a flashlight to achieve a more dramatic effect.
+The market is saturated with several lighting equipments, so make sure that you exert time to compare the features of each.
+This equipment can improve the lighting indoors as you’re taking photos, but each will highlight different parts of the subject.
 To further play with colors, try adjusting the white balance setting.

 However, using digital zoom can make your images look pixelated.
+Digital zoom is a common feature among smartphones but using this will only ruin the quality of your photos.
 The key is to move towards the subject as near as possible.
 But get too close, and it can distort your images, so using a macro lens is highly recommended.

 Another handy trick is to simply use smartphone holders and a tripod.
 They are available everywhere, just choose the right one for you.
-Here are some recommendations.
+Here are some recommendations which I have used in my travel.

 Nail Your Composition